- Create a college email account for all of the colleges to which you’ll apply.

 - Parents and students should reach an understanding and agreement regarding college finances and budget as they discuss the college list.
 Review the final college list with your family to make certain you are all on the same page about finances and the schools you’ll be applying to.

-- Attend all of the College Knowledge Nights (students and parents) - Fall of 2020 is virtual!
+- Attend all of the College Knowledge Nights (students and parents) - Fall of 2022 will be mostly virtual evening presentations to facilitate attendance… there might be “in person” events.

 - Watch the Virtual Senior Guidance Lesson produced by the counseling department and review your transcript for accuracy to be certain you are on track to graduate.

-- Review your final college list with your Counselor… if your list is not yet finalized this is the time to narrow down your list of colleges and decide what your safe/target/reach schools are.
+- Review your final college list with your Counselor and Mrs. Lewis in the PVHSCCC… if your list is not yet finalized this is the time to narrow down your list of colleges and decide what your likely/target/reach schools are.

 - Find out if you might qualify for scholarships at the schools you’ll be applying to.
-Research merit scholarships on college websites and check in with the College & Career Center via email or a virtual appointment.
-Attend the “Paying for College” presentation in the College Knowledge Series on September 22nd!
+Research merit scholarships on college websites and check in with the College & Career Center via email or an in person or virtual appointment.
+Attend the “Paying for College” presentation in the College Knowledge Series!

-- Attend virtual college fairs, info sessions, campus visits and virtual college visits scheduled by the CCC with schools you are interested in or might be interested in.
+- Attend virtual and/or in person college fairs, info sessions, campus visits and fall college visits scheduled by the PVHSCCC with schools you are interested in or might be interested in.
 Take every opportunity to get to know colleges and how they might (or might not) be a good fit for you.
-Follow the colleges you're interested in on social media and their websites.
+Follow the colleges you're interested in on social media and visit their websites.

 - Work on your Senior Packet… stay organized and track your deadlines!